You are $75 away from free shipping

-L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight HeatSpray: This high-performance, lightweight spray offers sleek hair and 450° heat protection for an ideal sleek look.
-Specifically formulated to work with any heat styling tool, the unique formula not only helps protect from heat damage, but calms frizzy hair, seals in shine, blocks humidity, and conditions strands.
+L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight HeatSpray: This high-performance, heat protectant spray for hair offers 450-degree heat protection for an ideal sleek look.
+Specifically formulated to work with any heat styling tool, the unique formula goes beyond heat protection to calm frizzy hair, seal in shine, block humidity, and condition strands.
+The other great thing about this specific product is that it’s versatile: You can spritz it onto either damp hair before you blow dry or onto dry strands before you reach for your straightening or curling iron.

 How to use it: Spray onto damp or dry hair section by section before styling.

 L’Oréal Paris Advanced Hairstyle BLOW DRY IT Quick Dry Primer Spray: The lightweight primer formula helps cut down blow-dry time while also protecting hair from damage.

 How to use it: With this heat protectant spray for hair, since it’s also a primer, you’ll want to apply it onto clean, damp hair.
 Spray it on evenly, holding the bottle about six to eight inches away from your hair.
 Then, separate your hair and clip it into three even sections, blow-drying from the top—this can also help cut down on styling time.